RenderKit/oidn/doc/api.md

 `OIDN_EXTERNAL_MEMORY_TYPE_FLAG_OPAQUE_FD` and
 `OIDN_EXTERNAL_MEMORY_TYPE_FLAG_DMA_BUF` on Linux.
 All possible external memory types are listed in the table below.

+Metal buffers can be used directly using

+    OIDNBuffer oidnNewSharedBufferFromMetal(OIDNDevice device, MTLBuffer_id buffer);

 --------------------------------------------------- ----------------------------------------------------------
 Name                                                Description